Fort Robinson breakout: Breakout

 On 3 January 1879, Wessells informed the leaders of the Cheyenne that they were ordered to return south to the Southern Cheyenne reservation in Indian Territory.
 The chiefs refused to leave.
 The next day, Wessells confined all the Cheyenne to the barracks and cut off food and water to force their compliance.
 The Cheyenne survived with a little food they had stored and drank the frost they could scrape off the windows and walls.
 On 9 January Wessells arrested Wild Hog and Old Crow, two Cheyenne leaders, and shackled them in irons.
 Their families were also taken out of the barracks, leaving about 130 Cheyenne still there.
 During their arrest, Wild Hog stabbed one of the soldiers and he and his wife attempted suicide by stabbing themselves.
 The two leaders and their families remained imprisoned during the breakout.

 On 9 January, six inches of snow was on the ground.
 That evening the Cheyenne in the barracks retrieved 16 guns they had hidden and sang their death songs.
-About ten p.m. warriors climbed out through the windows of the barracks and killed two guards.
+At about 10 p.m., warriors climbed out through the windows of the barracks and killed two guards.
 The rest of the Cheyenne fled the barracks and five warriors fought a rear guard action against soldiers pursuing them.
 All of the five warriors were killed.
 The Cheyenne fled west, attempting to reach limestone bluffs and Soldier Creek four miles distant.
 At the creek, they broke the ice for water to drink, Doing the pursuit that night and the following day, about 27 of the Cheyenne were killed, including a daughter of Dull Knife (whose body was mutilated), and 35 were recaptured.
 On reaching the bluffs, the Cheyenne separated into smaller groups.